This post is part two of a series of posts where I go through our Australia shipping quote.

 That was what one of our quotes included in the cost of shipping our belongings from the USA to Australia.
 I have added this to the blog as an example of a shipping quote to give you an idea of what to look out for when you get your shipping quote.
 Your quote may include more or certain things may not be included.
 What's important here is that you know precisely what your quote includes and that it is all in writing before you sign anything.

-Alright, the next step is to go over what our shipping quote did not include.
+Alright, the next step is to go over what our shipping quote didn't include.
+Be sure to read check it out because you will be responsible for several charges and fees when your shipment arrives in Australia.